solid-contrib/solid-client/README.md

 To list the contents of a Solid container, use `solid.web.list()`.
-This returns a promise that resolves to a `SolidContainer` instance, which will contained various useful properties:
+This returns a promise that resolves to a `SolidContainer` instance, which will contain various useful properties:

 - A short name (`.name`) and absolute URI (`.uri`)
 - A `.parsedGraph` property for further RDF queries